stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * activation functions: [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function), [tanh](https://www.wolframalpha.com/input/?i=tanh[x]), [ReLU](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) to add non-linearity,
 * [softmax](https://en.wikipedia.org/wiki/Softmax_function) to convert vectors into probabilities,
 * [log-loss (cross-entropy)](http://datascience.stackexchange.com/questions/9302/the-cross-entropy-error-function-in-neural-networks) to penalize wrong guesses in a smart way,
-* gradients and chain-rule (backpropagation) for minimizing error.
+* gradients and chain-rule ([backpropagation](http://cs231n.github.io/optimization-2/)) for minimizing error.

-If your background is in physics, mathematics, statistics or signal processing - most likely you already know more than enough.
+If your background is in physics, mathematics, statistics or signal processing - most likely you already know more than enough to start.

 If you last contact with mathematics was in high-school, don't worry.
 This mathematics is simple to a point that a convolutional neural network for digit recognition can be implemented in a spreadsheet (with no macros):